-With the right measurements in place, we can set objectives (SLOs) to help us interpret the data.
-We’ll discuss behaviours that you’d want your SLOs to encourage, primarily working and fast but sometimes also correct, complete or durable.
-We’ll also cover good choice of objectives, explaining why neither “perfect” nor “no SLO” are useful for engineering decisions (even if management really wants either).
-Lastly we’ll spend some time on practicalities of interpreting latency measurements (and how latency != performance), choice of aggregation windows or reporting periods.
+With the right measurements in place, you can set objectives (SLOs) to help interpret the data.
+Yaniv outlines behaviors that you’d want your SLOs to encourage, primarily “working” and “fast” but sometimes also “correct,” “complete,” and “durable.”
+Yaniv also covers good choices for objectives, explaining why neither “perfect” nor “no SLO” are useful for engineering decisions (even if management really wants either).
+He concludes by exploring the practicalities of interpreting latency measurements (and how latency != performance), along with choosing aggregation windows or reporting periods.
+You’ll leave able to design SLIs and SLOs to guide architectural decisions for a big, live system.
+Knuth’s adage still applies at scale: “Premature optimization is the root of all evil.”

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?